Can I Use Niacinamide After An AHA/BHA Peel?

 Conclusion

-Overall, niacinamide seems to be a superhero ingredient of the skincare world, and is actively being incorporated into many moisturizers, serums, face masks, and more.
+Overall, niacinamide seems to be a superhero ingredient in skincare and is being incorporated into many moisturizers, serums, face masks, and more.

-Being so versatile with targeting many skin concerns and being able to work for almost all skin types is an ideal ingredient to want to add to your skincare routine.
+Being so versatile, targeting many skin concerns and working for almost all skin types, is an ideal ingredient to add to your skincare routine.

-Whether you are looking to minimize texture, want to boost hydration in a way that is not overwhelming for oily skin, or you want help in controlling breakouts, niacinamide seems to be able to do the job without irritating or stripping the skin.
+Whether you are looking to minimize texture, boost hydration without overwhelming oily skin, or help control breakouts, niacinamide seems to do the job without irritating or stripping the skin.

-As with all skincare ingredients, knowing how they work and which pairs best together helps to create your perfect skincare routine.
+As with all skincare ingredients, knowing how they work and which ones pair best together helps create your perfect skincare routine.

-However, no routine is complete without at least one or two treatment products that work to deeply exfoliate, penetrate, or treat specific concerns in a more concentrated way.
+However, no routine is complete without at least one or two treatment products that deeply exfoliate, penetrate, or address specific concerns in a more concentrated way.

-AHAs and BHAs are forms of chemical exfoliants that can be added to your routine to ensure smooth, even, balanced, and clear skin from the comfort of your home.
+AHAs and BHAs are chemical exfoliants that can be added to your routine to help ensure smooth, even, balanced, and clear skin from the comfort of your home.

-Knowing the sensitivity of certain acids, along with other skincare ingredients like vitamin C, it is ideal to incorporate these new ingredients into your routine slowly.
+Knowing the sensitivity of specific acids, along with other skincare ingredients like vitamin C, it is ideal to incorporate these new ingredients into your routine slowly.

-As you discover what treatments, serums, and other active ingredients you like, figuring out how to pair them together is the next step.
+As you discover which treatments, serums, and other active ingredients you like, the next step is figuring out how to pair them together.

 While some skincare ingredients are more specific about what other products they work with.

-Nniacinamide is an ingredient that can easily slip into your routine and enhance the other products you use, especially if they are versions of hyaluronic acids, lipids, or ceramides.
+Niacinamide is an ingredient that can easily slip into your routine and enhance the other products you use, especially those containing hyaluronic acid, lipids, or ceramides.

-In order to avoid irritation and receive the best results possible from each star ingredient, pair the products together one at a time to see how both products work.
+To avoid irritation and get the best results from each star ingredient, pair the products one at a time to see how they work together.

 As well as your skin, respond to one another.